iloveagent57/drf-best-practices/README.md

 - edX really likes JwtAuthentication, consider making that a default for your project.

 # Routers
+- You don't technically need them.
+Don't fight against them to get a set of API routes that meets your needs - you can use `path()` for as fine-grained control as you need.

 # ViewSets
+- Consider starting with class-based views via `generics.GenericAPIView`.
 - Many, smaller viewsets are preferrable to single, giant viewsets.
 - It is ok to have viewsets that only support a single endpoint or action - this can help you control things like permissions or serialization in a more granular way.
 - Many, smaller files are preferrable to a giants `views.py` file.
 There is nothing magic about the name `views.py`.
-- It's preferrable to decompose your views into read-only viewsets and viewsets that add, modify, or delete records.
+- From a permissions-viewpoint, it's preferrable to decompose your views into read-only viewsets and viewsets that add, modify, or delete records.
 But then you have to route manually, which might be ok.

 # Serializers
-- Have different viewsets for reads and writes.
+- Consider different serializers for reads and writes.
 - DRF wants to serialize _objects_, not really _dicts_.
-- You can serialize objects that are not models.
+You can serialize objects that are not models.
 - Please for the love of all that is good and true, make your serializers and their methods "small enough" - too much logic in the serializers is a code smell.
 You can break down your giant serializer into smaller, more digestable serializers,